-Methods include mapping relational patterns common in supervision, with experiential exercises, and small group reflection.
-The trainers will present on core ideas and will demonstrate skills.
-There will be opportunity for role play, and mapping of personal supervisory style.
+Methods included mapping relational patterns common in supervision, with experiential exercises, and small group reflection.
+The trainers presented on core ideas and demonstrated skills.
+There was opportunity for role play, and mapping of personal supervisory style.

-This course runs from 9.30am-5.00pm each day.
+This course ran from 9.30am-5.00pm each day.
 It concludes with a follow-up reflective group to build on the learning and internalisation of the relational supervision skills.
-Participants will agree a date for this collectively.
+Participants agree a date for this collectively.

 - CAT practitioners, or those nearing completion of practitioner training

 - Those considering, or working towards completion of, training to become an ACAT-accredited supervisor

 - Experienced CAT supervisors wishing to refine their skills and practice

 Mark Evans originally trained as a general practitioner before qualifying as a psychiatrist, then a consultant medical psychotherapist.
 Subsequently, he completed training in psychoanalytic psychotherapy and then became a CAT psychotherapist in 2000.
 Mark has supervised trainees with a variety of experience and backgrounds, including for CAT practitioner training, for over twenty years.
 Alongside this, he was a principle trainer for Catalyse until 2020.
 He has a particular interest in CAT applications of the ‘Zone of Proximal Development’ (including in supervision).
 Mark completed a randomised controlled trial of CAT with bipolar disorder which was published in 2016.